Sheep-y/MarsHorizonMods/ModLoader/Readme.md

 This mod loader has three parts.

-## Unity Doorstop ##
+## Bootstrapper ##

 This loader comes with `doorstop_config.ini` and `winhttp.dll`.
-They are Unity Doorstop, and are pre-configured to run `Mods\MH_ModLoader.dll`.
+They are Unity Doorstop, responsible for loading `Mods\MH_ModLoader.dll` as the game runs.

 ## Mod Loader ##

 `MH_ModLoader.dll` is the mod loader.
 It will find all other `MH_*.dll` in same folder, up to a depth of 3 subfolders.
-Each will be loaded into memory, and call the first `public static Main()` on a top-level public class.
+Each will be loaded into memory, and have the first `public static Main()` on a top-level public class be invoked.

-This mod loader does not detect or avoid mods that are already loaded, since only the mod itself can tell whether it has been initiated.
+This mod loader does not attempt to detect or avoid mods that are already loaded.

+In addition, the loader will patch the game and Unity Mod Manager (if used) to make them more tolerant to multi-loader mods.

 ## Harmony ##

 The mod loader comes with Harmony 2.
-It is used by the loader and most mods to temporary change the game, without changing game files.
+It is used to temporary modify the game, without changing game files.

 HarmonyX 2 can also be dropped in as a replacement.